Plugin Configurations

 Configurate

-Configurate is a third party library for working with configurations maintained by the Sponge project.
-This project is used internally by Paper for our configurations and offers many features that plain YAML files do not.
+Configurate is a third-party library for working with configurations, maintained by the Sponge project.
+This project is used internally by Paper for its configuration and offers many features that the FileConfiguration API doesn't have.
 See their project here for more information.